A comprehensive spatial-temporal infection model: Formulation

 Diffusive fluxes of the type (\ref{eq:difflat}) do in fact arise in random walks on non-uniform lattices, in the limit when the lattice becomes continuous \cite{coifman2006diffusion,hoffmann2019spectral}.
-While either (\ref{eq:difffick}-\ref{eq:con_tot_fick}) or (\ref{eq:difflat}-\ref{eq:con_tot_lat}) can be taken to describe diffusive transport, in the examples below we will only assume the more familiar continuity equation versions (\ref{eq:difflat}) and (\ref{eq:con_tot_lat}).
-This has the additional advantage that in the absence of advection, the total density is time-independent and a stationary function of space, which is useful for the solution of many problems of interest, as the equations now become decoupled.
+While either (\ref{eq:difffick}-\ref{eq:con_tot_fick}) or (\ref{eq:difflat}-\ref{eq:con_tot_lat}) can be taken to describe diffusive transport, in the examples to be discussed below we will only assume the more familiar continuity equation versions (\ref{eq:difflat}) and (\ref{eq:con_tot_lat}).
+This has the additional advantage that in the absence of advection, the total density is time-independent and a stationary function of space, which is useful for the solution of many problems of interest, since the equations now become decoupled.
+It is important to note that while the overall density in (\ref{eq:con_tot_lat}) does not diffuse, the individual species (populations) continue to do so via (\ref{eq:difflat}).

-It must be also noted that diffusion or dispersion can occur by different than a Brownian motion type random walk, e.g. by Levy flights (where the distribution of diffusion steps has a heavy tail, thus allowing for occasional, although rare, large steps) \cite{mandelbrot1982fractal}.
+As remarked above diffusion or dispersion can occur by different than a Brownian motion type random walk, e.g. by Levy flights (where the distribution of diffusion steps has a heavy tail, thus allowing for occasional, although rare, large steps) \cite{mandelbrot1982fractal}.
 Modeling such motions can be handled by an integro-differential equation description through fractional derivatives \cite{chaves1998fractional,del2003front}.
 While worth considering, such an approach will not be pursued here.
+We will also not explore additional, possibly interesting, cases, e.g. of non-linear diffusion, in which the diffusion coefficients are functions of the individual densities, e.g. see \cite{viguerie2020diffusion}.
+In crowded environments of high density, diffusion will certainly be affected by the total density, $\rho$, although it will likely be independent of the \textit{individual} density fractions.
+In problems of constant overall density, therefore, those types of non-linear effects will be absent.
+Conversely, one must consider cases where the advection velocity is a stochastic variable.
+The resulting fluctuations will be expected to lead to enhanced macrodispersion, e.g. as in turbulence or in stochastic transport in porous media \cite{sreenivasan2019turbulent,gelhar1983three}, dominating over diffusion, thus contributing to enhanced spreading of the contagion.